 Preparing in advance of the Career Fair will help you build confidence in presenting yourself and navigating new connections with employers.
 Here are a few quick tips on how to prepare:

 - Check out which companies are registered for the fair on the Handshake event page.
-You can click on “View All Employers” on the fair event page to see a list of all employers registered, a description of the company and the types of positions that they are hiring for (internships, full time, or part time).
-You can also view the current positions posted by an employer in Handshake to get a sense of their roles, requirements and expectations by clicking on the company’s page and viewing their current posted positions.
+Click on “View All Employers” on the fair event page to see a list of all employers registered, a description of the companies, and the types of positions they are hiring for (internships, full time, or part time).
+You also can view the current positions posted by an employer in Handshake to get a sense of their roles, requirements, and expectations by clicking on the company’s page and viewing their current posted positions.

-- To prioritize your time at the fair, make a list of the top 5-10 employers that you want to introduce yourself to and learn more about.
+- To prioritize your time at the fair, make a list of the top five to 10 employers you want to introduce yourself to and learn more about.

-- Bring several copies of your resume printed on paper.
+- Bring several printed copies of your resume.
 Be sure to have your resume reviewed by Clark’s Career Services staff for proper formatting, industry keywords, and best practices on how to highlight your unique skills and experiences.

-- Bring a notepad and a pen so that you can take notes on what you learn from employers and recruiters when you inquire about next steps of connecting with additional managers.
-The representative at the fair may not be the person hiring for the department or opportunity that you’re interested in.
+- Bring a notepad and a pen so you can take notes on what you learn from employers and recruiters when you inquire about how to connect with additional managers.
+The representative at the fair may not be the person hiring for the department or opportunity in which you’re interested.

-- A way to hold on to the business cards that you are collecting.
-Ask for business cards from people who are planning to follow up with, not from every representative at the fair.
-It’s easy to fall back on asking for a card when you aren’t comfortable networking.
+- A way to hold on to the business cards you collect.
+Ask for business cards from people with whom you plan to follow up, not from every representative at the fair.
+It’s easy to fall back on asking for a card if you aren’t comfortable networking.
 Take this opportunity to make connections!

-- Introduce yourself and your career pitch (see above under How to Prepare for tips on your career pitch).
-Say “hello” to the representatives and welcome them to Clark sometimes – employers send alumni to represent their company!
-Talk about your career interests and ask questions about their opportunities or company.
+- Introduce yourself with your career pitch (see above under How to Prepare for tips on your career pitch).
+Say “hello” to the representatives and welcome them to Clark — employers sometimes send alumni to represent their company!
+Talk about your career interests and ask questions about the company and their opportunities.

 - Be courteous of employer materials.
 Always check with employers before taking materials from their tables.

-- Send a “thank you” letter or email message to representatives that you meet with at the fair, even if they don’t have an immediate opening for a position.
+- Send a thank you letter or email to representatives you meet at the fair, even if they don’t have an immediate opening for a position.
 The connections you make now can be invaluable later.
-Follow up with direct questions that you have for clarification, say thank you, and reaffirm your interest.
+Reaffirm your interest, follow up with direct questions you may have, and say thank you.
 Here’s a sample message:

 We met two weeks ago at the Clark University Career Fair.
 I enjoyed speaking with you about (insert company name and position or conversation topic) and was impressed by the company philosophy and opportunities.